pawwapawa/ByteSprout/README.md

 ## Frequently Asked Questions

 **Q: How long does the battery last?**
-A: Up to 2 days with intelligent power management and progressive sleep modes.
+Up to 2 days with intelligent power management and progressive sleep modes.

 **Q: Can I check battery percentage?**
-A: Currently not available due to hardware limitations.
+Currently not available due to hardware limitations.
 Feature planned for future releases.

 **Q: How do I turn off BYTE-90?**
-A: No power switch - device uses automatic sleep modes.
+No power switch - device uses automatic sleep modes.
 For complete shutdown, disconnect battery.
+This is a hardware and space limitation.

 **Q: Why do interactions seem delayed?**
-A: Intelligent lockout periods prevent false triggers:
+Intelligent lockout periods prevent false triggers:
 - 500ms after tap events
 - 600ms after acceleration detection
 - Priority system: shake > tap > acceleration > orientation

 **Q: Can I modify the animations or sensitivity?**
-A: Requires programming knowledge.
+Requires programming knowledge.
 Animations remain proprietary, but motion thresholds can be adjusted in firmware.

 **Q: Can I create commercial products using this firmware?**
-A: Yes, under GPL v3.0 terms, but you cannot use BYTE-90 branding or proprietary assets include 3D printing designs and Animations.
-See [Legal Guidelines](CONTRIBUTING.md) for details.
+Yes, under GPL v3.0 terms, but you **cannot use BYTE-90 branding or any BYTE-90 proprietary assets including original designs, 3D printed models, and animations** See [Legal Guidelines](CONTRIBUTING.md) for details.

 **Q: What's the difference between the open source firmware and commercial version?**
-A: Open source includes core functionality; commercial version includes full hardware and proprietary animations with device support and exclusive access to new feature releases.
+- Open source includes core functionality
+- Commercial version includes full hardware and proprietary animations with device support and exclusive access to new feature releases.

 ## Support & Community